 Roles and Responsibilities of the Executor

 We do have a page dedicated to the roles and responsibilities of the Executor.
-In summary, the Executor must firstly secure the assets, and the probate the Will.
-Securing the assets may involved changing locks on doors, and would usually include taking an inventory of assets.
+In summary, the Executor must firstly secure the assets, and then probate the Will.
+Securing the assets may involve changing locks on doors, and would usually include taking an inventory of assets.

 In some Provinces, one of the first steps is to value the estate so that final tax returns can be prepared for Canada Revenue Agency.
 In Ontario for example, this Estate Information Return must be filed within 90 days of the Executor being appointed.

 The Executor is also responsible for organizing the funeral.
 Usually this is done in collaboration with family members, but the funeral fees are generally paid for out of the estate (assuming that the funeral hasn’t been pre-paid).
 But if there is disagreement over some decisions – particularly the style and expense of the funeral, then the Executor has the final say.

 Of these options, one item is not a responsibility of the Executor.
 The Executor does not have to sell all of your mother’s possessions.
 The Executor must gather the assets and distribute them according to the instructions in the Will, but they are not required to liquidate or sell everything.